My Perfect Pembrokeshire Itinerary: A 5 Day Coast Road Trip

 Many of the parking ticket machines don’t take cards

 And that’s it!
-Loads of amazing places to visit in Pembrokeshire on a road trip.
-I hope you liked this post; if you have other suggestions for great things to see and do in Pembrokeshire I’d love to read about them in the comments!
+Loads of amazing places to visit on a Pembrokeshire road trip.
+I hope you liked this post; if you have other suggestions for great things to see and do on this Pembrokeshire itinerary feel free to contact me and let me know.

-There is more still to come so please do sign up to updates by email to get notifications about new posts, or follow me on Twitter or Instagram.
+There is always more to come so please do sign up to updates by email to get notifications about new posts, or follow me on Twitter or Instagram.

 I paid in full for my trip.
 All opinions are my own and all prices correct at the time of writing.